 Don’t rest your roller on the counter, the rollers are used to guide the gooey surface around.
 Use a light touch.

-Do not set anything onto the counters for at least 48 hours.
+Do not set anything on top of the counters for at least 48 hours.

 The counters are not fully cured for seven days.
 For the time period between 48 hours and seven days you can set things on the counters, but NOTHING heavy like a mixer, blender or toaster oven.